lucaong/minisearch/README.md

 applications, where keeping the index on the client-side enables fast and reactive UI, removing the need to make requests to a search server.

-## Design goals:
+## Features

-  * Memory-efficient index, able to store tens of thousands of documents and terms in memory, even in the browser.
+  * Memory-efficient index, smaller than most other libraries, designed to support memory-constrained use cases like mobile browsers.

   * Exact match, prefix match and fuzzy match, all with a single performant and multi-purpose index data structure.

-  * Small and maintainable code base, well tested, with no external dependency.
+  * Mutable index, capable of adding and removing documents at any time

-  * Provide good building blocks that empower developers to build solutions to their specific problems, rather than try to offer a general-purpose tool to satisfy every use-case at the cost of complexity.
+  * Simple API, providing building blocks to build solutions to their specific problems

+  * Zero external dependencies, small code-base, well tested

-## Installation:
+## Installation

 With `npm`: